carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 ![Iris search on Anaconda Cloud](../fig/01-iris-search.png)

-The problem is that there are often multiple versions of the same package up on Anaconda Cloud.
+As you can see, there are often multiple versions of the same package up on Anaconda Cloud.
 To try and address this duplication problem, [conda-forge](https://conda-forge.github.io/) has been launched, which aims to be a central repository that contains just a single (working) version of each package on Anaconda Cloud.
 You can therefore expand the selection of packages available via `conda install` beyond the chosen 400